Five times we very nearly didn’t have a Bruce Springsteen

 What is it with these California trips with Tinker West?
 Just before the vaunted record deal with Columbia, Bruce and Tink took another run out to California.
 This time, coming off a broken romance, Bruce was seriously considering moving out that way for good.
 That alone would have spelt the death of any future entity known as the E Street Band but it would have been a moot point had the trip ended in the disaster Tinker West seemed to be courting.

-Again the weather conditions drove them over the mountains via backroads and this time the trouble that was threatening were avalanches.
+Again the weather conditions drove them over the mountains via backroads and this time the threat was avalanches.
 They weren’t even in a truck this time but rather Tinker’s beat up old station waggon with a stripper in the back (seriously, don’t ask).

 Somehow, they made it through the blizzard without anyone dying and eventually Bruce realised California was not for him.
 Upon his return, he signed with Mike Appel’s management company and the Columbia deal was soon arranged.